Skip to main content

 With a little insight into how a gas furnace works and how to choose one that best fits your needs, you can expect your new heating system to provide years of dependable home comfort.

-How Does a Gas Heat Furnace Work?
+How Does a Gas Furnace Heater Work?

 Unlike heat pumps, which move heat energy from an outside source to indoor air, a gas heat furnace heats air using combustion.
 This is why it can deliver efficient comfort when outdoor temperatures drop – times when traditional air-source heat pumps become less energy efficient.